Best Time to Visit Australia

 Queensland's Gold Coast has a sub-tropical climate with around 300 days of sunshine per year.
 The same applies approximately to the Sunshine Coast.
 Whatever season you choose, you will enjoy the outdoor life in both places.
 In summer, the weather is fairly wet with high humidity which is offset by cool sea breezes.
 Temperatures are around 28 Celsius/83 Fahrenheit.
 Winter is sunny and dry with cool nights and temperatures averaging 21 Celsius/70 Fahrenheit.
 Fall and spring have sunny days and again cool nights and little rain and temperatures around 25 Celsius/77 Fahrenheit.

-Because Alice Springs is in the heart of the Outback interior, the climate of is one of extremes with hot summers and cold winters.
-There is little rainfall and most is concentrated in the spring and summer.
+Because Alice Springs is in the heart of the Outback interior, the climate is one of the extremes with hot summers and cold winters.
+There is little rainfall and most are concentrated in the spring and summer.
 Starting with summer, the temperatures can rise to as high as 36 Celsius/ 97 Fahrenheit.
-When the Northern Territory Tourism board promotes Alice Springs as a summer destination, it often uses the tag line, “See Alice While She’s Hot!”
+When the Northern Territory Tourism board promotes Alice Springs as a summer destination, it often uses the tagline, “See Alice While She’s Hot!”
 Winter is another story when, at night, temperatures can drop to 4 Celsius/ 39 Fahrenheit.
-However during the daytime, temperatures are a pleasant 20 Celsius/68 Fahrenheit.
+However, during the daytime, temperatures are a pleasant 20 Celsius/68 Fahrenheit.
 The fall is a good time to visit as temperatures are around 26 Celsius/79 Fahrenheit.

 Australia Vacation Information